gbrscr/gbrscr.github.io/index.md

 <img class="profile-picture" src="portraitround.png" width="200">

-I got my master's in mathematics at the University of Bologna in Italy, then did my PhD at Université Paris-Saclay where I was part of the MSCA ITN [Trade-OPT](https://trade-opt-itn.eu/).
+I got my master's in mathematics at the University of Bologna in Italy, then did my PhD at Université Paris-Saclay, where I was part of the MSCA ITN ["Trade-OPT"](https://trade-opt-itn.eu/) 🧮

-Now I'm at IPFV, still doing research and learning new things! 🔬 🧮
+Now I'm at IPFV, still doing research and learning new things! 🔬

 ## Research Interests